For the week of March 30, 2020

 The presentation delivered at the public meetings is available for viewing.
 It is best viewed on a desktop computer, laptop or tablet.
 Please allow time for the presentation to fully load--which may vary depending on your connection speed--and then use the left and right arrow keys to move through the presentation.
 View the public presentation >

 Construction is expected to begin in March 2020 and is expected to last seven months.
 Prior to the start of work, roadside message boards will be placed on Pike Road to provide the exact dates construction is expected to begin.
+Read a recent news release for more information on the construction schedule.

-The construction estimate for the entire project is $3,979,111.30.
+The construction estimate for the entire project is $3.98 million.
 This include construction of the additional westbound lane on Pike Road from S. Main Street to S. Coffman Street for which CDOT will reimburse the City up to $685,000.
 City funding for the project is from the 3/4-cent Street Fund Sales and Use Tax.

 Due to the narrow pavement width of Pike Road, construction will require temporary lane closures while work takes place to widen Pike Road.
 Construction will be phased to limit impacts as much as practical, but impacts should be expected and alternate routes may be necessary.